lollydaggle/grassroots-diabetes-stuff/discord-rules.md

 # Summary

-- This is a safe, inclusive space.
+- This is a safe, inclusive space for people with all kinds of diabetes and allies.
 - Be respectful of others.
 - Consider the stakes.
 - Help contribute to an organized Discord.